fortinsylvain/MyCpu/README.md

 I build this CPU using 74LS circuit with some EEPROM.
-My goal was to try to make my own cpu and see if i can make it to work.
+My goal was to try to make my own cpu using only a one bit ALU.
+I already know from the start that the machine would be quite slow compare to existing standard but at least i can see if i can make it work.
 All the microcode to control the machine is stored in 2 binary file to be programmed into 2864.
-Some external RAM is required to support the microcode
+A micro assembler program was developed to help generate the micro instructions.
+Some external RAM is required to support the microcode.
+Here is the address mapping or important registers ressources:

- 0000H - 17FFH Total RAM space
+* 0000H - 17FFH Total RAM space
- 0000H - 00FFH Stack
+* 0000H - 00FFH Stack
  0100H - 17EF  Free for application
  17F0H SP		Stack Pointer 8 bit
  17F1H temp SP1